DiyadotSaha/CourseBuddy/README.md

 Developing CourseBuddy provided insights into:

 - **RAG Systems:** Understanding the integration of retrieval mechanisms with generative models to enhance response accuracy.
-- **Data Handling:** Managing and preprocessing real-world data for use in AI applications.
 - **User Experience:** Designing intuitive interfaces that effectively convey AI-generated information to users.